NOTES FOR USERS

 Restriction and Disqualification

 Directors of a company can be restricted or disqualified from acting as an officer to a company by the High Court or a director may undertake to accept disqualification or restriction by the Office of the Director of Corporate Enforcement (ODCE) without the necessity to go to the High Court.

-The restriction requirement has been amended under the new Companies Act 2014.
-In order for a restricted director to act in relation to a company, the allotted share capital of nominal value must be not less than €500,000 in the case of a public limited company (other than an investment company) or a public unlimited company or €100,000 in the case of any other company type.
+The restriction requirement under the Companies Act 2014 requires that in order for a restricted director to act in relation to a company, the allotted share capital of nominal value must be not less than €500,000 in the case of a public limited company (other than an investment company) or a public unlimited company or €100,000 in the case of any other company type.
 Each share shall be paid up (in cash) to an aggregate amount not less than the figures stated above including the whole of any premium on that share.

 In relation to companies limited by guarantee, contribution to the company by a member(s) is not less than €100,000.
 The member must be an individual rather than a body corporate.
 In relation to an investment company, the value of the issued share capital must be at least €100,000.
 At least €100,000 in cash must be paid in consideration for the allotment of shares in the company.